digitalbazaar/bedrock/FEATURES.md

 The ability to digitally sign and encrypt JSON data and publish it in a way that can be easily verified via the Web or intranet.

+## Linked Data

+Linked Data is a way to create a network of machine interpretable data across different documents and Web sites.
+It allows an application to start at one piece of Linked Data, and follow embedded links to other pieces of Linked Data that are hosted on different sites across the Web.
+The Linked Data formats used by the system include JSON-LD and RDFa.

+### Linked Identity and Profile Data

+A Linked Data identity system is provided to assign URL identifiers to the people and organizations that use the system.
+The public portion of the identities, such as names, and publicly available cryptographic public key data, is published in a machine-readable way.
+Access to the identity information is based on a role-based access control system that also allows private data to be read by authorized agents.

+A single profile in the system may have multiple identities associated with it for separate purposes, such as a personal identity and a business identity.
+The profile subsystem manages access to each identity.

+### RDFa and JSON-LD Support

+Parsers to read in and convert both RDFa and JSON-LD to native data formats and modify, translate, and process the information are included.
+Converters are included to translate from RDFa to JSON-LD and vice-versa.

+### Digital Signatures for Linked Data

+Subsystems are provided that implement the Secure Messaging specification enabling JSON-LD to be normalized, hashed, and digitally signed.
+The subsystem also enables the verification of any RDF data that has been digitally signed.

 ## Customer Experience Subsystems